ppy/osu-wiki/news/2017/2017-11-29-beatmap-spotlights-october-2017.md

 [![](/wiki/shared/news/2017-11-29-beatmap-spotlights-october-2017/koi-kou-enishi.jpg)](https://osu.ppy.sh/beatmapsets/622780)

 ::Crystal::{ user=1646397 } brings us yet another top tier mapset this month for KOTOKO's Koi Kou Enishi.
-A wide selection of Insane and Expert difficulties are available here, but don't let the star ratings confuse you - while the highest difficulty by ::yf\1bmp::{ user=1243669 } may be below five stars, it features quite a few spaced streams and patterns that you wouldn't find on the average map!
+A wide selection of Insane and Expert difficulties are available here, but don't let the star ratings confuse you - while the highest difficulty by ::yf_bmp::{ user=1243669 } may be below five stars, it features quite a few spaced streams and patterns that you wouldn't find on the average map!

 [![](/wiki/shared/news/2017-11-29-beatmap-spotlights-october-2017/punk-rock-girl.jpg)](https://osu.ppy.sh/beatmapsets/577394)